wanghaisheng/responsive-landing-page-starter/content/blog/en/making-video-calls-using-opentok-and-flutter.md

 ---
 title: "Making Video Calls Using OpenTok And Flutter "
-description: Let's tate a coser look as the OpenTok Flutter app that allows to make a video calls
+description: Let's take a closer look as the OpenTok Flutter app that allows to make a video calls
 author: igor-wojda
 published: false